autodesk-tandem/tandem-sample-stats/README.md

 - **Modern UI**: Clean, responsive interface built with Tailwind CSS
 - **Statistics Dashboard**: View key metrics about your facilities (expandable)

+## Security Note: Why the Client ID is Committed

+This application uses **PKCE (Proof Key for Code Exchange)**, which is the recommended OAuth flow for Single Page Applications (SPAs).
+With PKCE:

+- ✅ **The Client ID is NOT sensitive** - It's a public identifier, similar to an app's bundle ID
+- ✅ **No client secret exists** - PKCE uses dynamically generated code verifiers instead
+- ✅ **Safe to commit to public repos** - This is standard practice for browser-based OAuth apps
+- ✅ **Safe to deploy to GitHub Pages** - The security model is designed for public client applications

+The security of PKCE comes from:
+1. The dynamically generated code verifier/challenge (created per-session)
+2. The authorization code that can only be used once
+3. The redirect URI validation by Autodesk's OAuth server

+**For your own deployment:** You can create your own APS Client ID and commit it to your repository.
+Just ensure your redirect URIs are properly configured in your APS app settings.

 ## Prerequisites

 - A valid Autodesk APS (Platform Services) application with Client ID